What does it mean for a Latter-day Saint to go through the Temple?

 The word Mormon is fine to use in proper names, like the Book of Mormon, or in historical expressions like the Mormon Trail.
 But we ask that you refer to us as “Latter-day Saints” or “members of the restored Church of Jesus Christ.”

-Endowment is a special promise that is made between man and God.
-Here is where members learn more about God’s plan for them, as they commit to become better.
-This ceremony is very symbolic and is very sacred among members of the church.
+An Endowment is a series of special promises that are made between a man or woman and God.
+During the Endowment, members learn more about God’s Plan for them, as they commit to become better.
+This ceremony is very symbolic and is very sacred among members of the Church.

-Members of the church think much differently than the commonly thought, “till death do we part,” stated in common marriage rituals.
+Members of the Church think much differently than, “till death do we part,” commonly stated in marriage rituals.

-In a temple sealing, a man and his wife are married to each other for eternity.
+In a temple sealing, a man and his wife are married to each other for their time on the Earth and for all eternity.
 Temple marriages are not only a promise between the husband and wife, but also with God.

 Temples are vital in the lives of Latter-Day Saints.
 Within the walls of the Oakland Temple, volunteers dedicate hours of work as service as they try to get closer to God.
-A Latter-Day Saint becoming closer to God when they go through the temple .
+Those who participate with a sincere heart and real intent can become closer to God when they go through the temple.